 eBay Fast 'N Free protects sellers

-Sellers whose listings qualify for eBay Fast 'N Free are also protected from receiving low detailed seller ratings and from buyers abusing eBay Buyer Protection.
+Sellers whose listings qualify for eBay Fast 'N Free are also protected from receiving low detailed seller ratings and from buyers abusing the eBay Money Back Guarantee.

 Detailed seller ratings